2026 Election Information

-This is where you fill out the Wisconsin Application for Absentee Ballot to request an absentee ballot be mailed to your home.
+Select the box "Vote Absentee By Mail" at the top of the web page and follow the instructions to submit a Wisconsin Application for Absentee Ballot and request an absentee ballot be mailed to your home.
 Questions contact the office at (920) 439-1700

 PLEASE NOTE: When the Village of Stockbridge posts their election results, the results are only from the Village of Stockbridge voting unit.
 It does not contain combined totals for the other municipal voting units (for example, Town of Stockbridge, Town of Chilton, etc.) All municipalities are required to call in their election results to Calumet County the night of the election.
 Individual school districts conduct their own Board of Canvas (double checking results) and the County conducts a Board of Canvas for positions that are a County Supervisor Level and up.
 Any results that are posted are unofficial until the Board of Canvasses are completed.